jmxjiang/jmxjiangportfolio/CONTRIBUTING.md

 - Use [Google style](https://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_google.html) docstrings.

-- Type hinting should be used.
+- Type hinting should be used (most specific is best).

 - Comments should only be used to tell information that the code does not give.
 If the code needs comments for clarity, that code should be refactored.